-- Visit to Regional Cuzco Hospital, Cuzco - Shaman presentation, using local herbs & explanation of the natural medicine used by Peruvian ancestors, Puno - Academic Conference on board M/V Santa Cruz with lectures by Canadian & Ecuadorian medical experts & interactive discussions - Visit to the ship's hospital on the M/V Santa Cruz to learn about common onboard medical issues - Visit to Eugenio Espejio Public Hospital, Quito
+- Medical tour of Regional Cuzco Hospital, Cuzco to meet with local doctors and learn about the Peruvian medical system - Shaman presentation, using local herbs & explanation of the natural medicine used by Peruvian ancestors, Puno - Academic Conference on board M/V Santa Cruz with lectures by Canadian & Ecuadorian medical experts & interactive discussions - Visit to the ship's hospital on the M/V Santa Cruz to learn about common onboard medical issues - Medical tour of Otavalo Provincial Hospital, Otavalo to meet with local doctors and learn about the Ecuadorian medical system

-In addition, any physician who would like to make a short presentation at the Academic Conference on board the M/V Santa Cruz in the Galapagos, should register their interest by completing the relevant section of the program registration form.
+In addition, any physician who would like to make a short presentation at the Academic Conference on board the Santa Cruz II in the Galapagos, should register their interest by completing the relevant section of the program registration form and our Group Medical Director, Dr. Steve Szarka (e: szarkas@mcmaster.ca, Tel: 1-905-648-3322), will contact you directly.

 A certificate of attendance will be provided to all attendees of the Academic Program.